All users of the Carolina CloudApps service must agree to the following terms of service before creating or contributing to a site.

 If you need to store or process sensitive data on the Carolina CloudApps platform, you will need to complete a Sensitive Data Access Questionnaire that will be reviewed by the ITS Information Security Office.

-Learn more in the Sensitive Information document.
+Learn more in the Data Governance: Sensitive Information Guide document.

 Ethical Standards